adamsilver/fdpb/03-Book-A-Flight.md

 - Using radio buttons instead of checkboxes and vice versa.
 - Using select boxes when better alternatives exist.
-- Letting users do the hardwork when the interface can do it for them.
+- Letting users do the hard work when the interface can be designed to do it for them.
 - Adding complexity later on in a flow, when a little friction upfront drastically reduces it.
 - Blindly following age-old advice without consideration of the specific problem.